Amended in 2004

 WEL believes all schools which receive government funding, whether public or private, should abide by relevant legislation such as anti-discrimination legislation.

-WEL recognises the value of the Adult and Community Education sector in providing women with knowledge, skills and competencies to return to learning and to employment.
+WEL recognises the value of the Adult and Community Education sector in providing women with knowledge and skills to return to learning and to employment.

 WEL opposes commercialisation of education and deplores the reimposition of fees on Tertiary education, TAFE, first degrees and post-secondary students, on grounds that fees have a differential impact on women and girls.